Big-beatz/setlist-manager/README.md

     Creating groups with different users would make it easier to share setlists with each other, see each others notes and share drafts for setlists.
 * ####*Personalize the background*
     Everybody has his/her own sense of style.
 Being able to personalize the application would encourage the pleasure of using Setlist Manager.
+* ####*Styling for phone and tablet*
+    Due to time constraints the styling has not been optimized for phone and tablet.
+The optimal setting for this application when it is finished would be on tablet.

 ###Installation Guide
+1. extract the files of the .zip to a new directory.
+2. Open the
+3.
+4.

 ### Dependencies